 - One of the only times Tet Zoo has ever dedicated a post to a non-tetrapod it was to the giant Jurassic fish Leedsichthys.
 Ironically, the post was about how said fish was probably not as large as often reported.
 It was still large enough to fit this trope though.

 - Herbivores Are Friendly: As anyone well versed in zoology knows, this is definitely not (always) the case.
 Several posts have covered instances of normally herbivorous animals eating meat (as well as otherwise being aggressive).

 - Kidnapping Bird of Prey: Naish's very first blog essay focused on this.
-The conclusion he reached was that large eagles are definitely capable of killing a small child, and that this has probably happened, but not necessarily carrying them off.
+The conclusion he reached was that large eagles are definitely capable of killing a small child, and that this has probably happened, but not necessarily of carrying one off.